rabbitmq/rabbitmq-website/site/snapshots.md

 ## <a id="documentation" class="anchor" href="#documentation">Documentation of the 'master' branch</a>

-Documentation for master branch of the broker is continuously published to [next.rabbitmq.com](http://next.rabbitmq.com/documentation.html).
+Documentation for default branch of the RabbitMQ distribution is continuously published to [next.rabbitmq.com](http://next.rabbitmq.com/documentation.html).
-Note that master documentation can lag behind code changes, sometimes intentionally so.
+Note that cutting edge branch documentation can lag behind code changes, sometimes intentionally so.